-So you remember how literally everyone in London googles “driverless trains” during tube strikes?
+So you remember how we pointed out how literally everyone in London googles “driverless trains” during tube strikes?
 Because they’re convinced that the only possible explanation for tube stoppages is greedy overpaid drivers demanding yet more money for sitting on their backsides all day?
 So they all assume that we can just scrap the drivers and then, suddenly, magically, we’ll have no tube strikes?

 The Docklands Light Railway, which serves a large swathe of east London, and which has been driverless as standard since it first opened in 1987, will also close during the upcoming tube strike on Wednesday 15 March.

 Because its staff are on strike.